pittcsc/Documents/Constitution.md

 ## V) Purpose

 Pitt CSC exists as tool to build a community of students interested in Computer Science, regardless of declared major.
-It is intended to act as a catalyst with which members will develop professionally, engage with each other socially, and explore the field of Computer Science intellectually.
+It is intended to be a community of members to develop professionally, engage with each other socially, and explore the field of Computer Science intellectually.

 ## VI) Pillars